ahmadsaflo1/ebpf-policy/README.md

 ### Agent Evaluation Loop (user-space, every 10 s)

-Every 10 seconds the agent reads the eBPF `request_count` map, computes `req/s = delta / 10` per IP, and calls `store.Match(reqPerSec)` to find the winning rule:
+Every 10 seconds the agent reads the eBPF `request_count` map, computes `req/s = delta / 10` per IP, and finds the winning rule:

-1. Collect all rules where `reqPerSec > rule.Threshold`.
+1. Collect all rules where `reqPerSec >= rule.Threshold`.
 2. **`block` always takes priority over `ratelimit`.**
 3. Among rules with the same action, the **highest threshold wins** (most specific rule).
 4. Returns no match if no rule's threshold is exceeded — existing rate limits are removed.